ricmac/Cybercultural/src/posts/dotcom-crash-2000.md

 ![Loudcloud, August 2000](/assets/images/loudcloud-aug2000.jpg)
 *Loudcloud website, August 2000; [via Wayback Machine](https://web.archive.org/web/20000815053452/http://loudcloud.com/).*

 Since the technology was difficult to grasp, there was little for *Wired* to build a story around...except for Andreessen himself.
 The narrative thus became: Loudcloud was Andreessen’s “act 2” and he would “seek redemption” in Silicon Valley through it.
 Tales of his youthful and exciting Netscape life abound in the article, but it’s all to illustrate Andreessen’s hard-won maturity.
 The story equates Andreessen’s business transformation to the arc of the internet itself.
-In 2000, you *can* build a proper business on the Internet, the article argues — and Marc Andreessen is here to prove it.
+In 2000, you *can* build a proper business on the internet, the article argues — and Marc Andreessen is here to prove it.

 Sheff ends the story almost as if it’s a modern-day business fable: